 Running a small business always involves financial risk.
 If your business is deep in debt with little hope of a turnaround, Chapter 7 bankruptcy can help insulate you from personal liability for those debts.
 Experienced legal counsel will help you take full advantage of the protections of bankruptcy.

-Mahaffey & Associates, LLC, has helped business owners in Toledo and northwest Ohio liquidate under Chapter 7.
-Our bankruptcy lawyer will sit down with you to analyze your debt situation and discuss your legal options.
-Whether you are trying to save the business or get out from under it, you can count on us for honest and attentive counsel.
+Mahaffey & Associates, has helped business owners in Toledo and northwest Ohio liquidate under Chapter 7.
+One of our bankruptcy lawyers will sit down with you to analyze your debt situation and discuss your legal options.
+You can count on us for honest and attentive counsel.

 Liquidating A Business Through Chapter 7 Bankruptcy

 While large corporations sometimes survive under Chapter 11, reorganization seldom works for small businesses.
-If your business has been losing money quarter after quarter, shutting it down under Chapter 7 bankruptcy may be the prudent option.
+If your business has been losing money quarter after quarter, Chapter 7 bankruptcy may be the most prudent option.

-In some cases, equipment or tools of a trade are exempt.
+In some cases, equipment or tools of the trade are exempt.
 In some scenarios, owners are still on the hook for certain debts incurred, such as a personally guaranteed loan.
-Toledo attorney Ty Mahaffey has practiced in bankruptcy law since 2002.
-He can help you assess if and when to liquidate under a Chapter 7 for small businesses.
+Toledo attorney Ty Mahaffey has practiced bankruptcy law since 2002.
+He and other attorneys at our firm can help you assess if and when to liquidate under Chapter 7 for small businesses.

-Call us today at 888-422-6894 or contact us online.
+Call us today at 419-741-0111 or contact us online.
 We offer a free initial phone consultation.
-With convenient office locations in Sylvania, Toledo and Northwood, we can meet clients evenings and weekends by appointment.
+With a convenient office location in Sylvania, we can meet clients during regular business hours or on evenings and weekends by appointment.